adam3smith/lis546_Sp24/content/overview_and_intro.md

 - Protocol Assignments: Most weeks also have a protocol related assignment.
 If you complete these before our weekly meetings I can give you feedback and help you structure these so that they are useful to your final deliverable.
 You only need to complete these by including them in your final protocol deliverable.
 (20% of your final grade)

-- Protocol: The final assignment that is due on or before `Friday June 02, 2023` - The assignment is described in detail on this [page](https://nniiicc.github.io/lis546_Sp23/assignments/01_assignment_overview).
+- Protocol: The final assignment that is due on or before `May 31st, 2024` - The assignment is described in detail on this [page](https://nniiicc.github.io/lis546_Sp23/assignments/01_assignment_overview).
 In short, the assignment asks you to envision curating and archiving a set of open data that is focused on a particular topic of interest to a particular audience.
 This builds upon your experience in developing a protocol in DC I. The final protocol can be turned in a variety of formats, but must include all of the components to be given full credit.
 (60% of your final grade)

 ## What to do if you find a mistake in this text
 If you find a mistake, an issue, or want to make a recommendation for improvement please send me an email `nmweber@uw.edu`.
 I promise I want to hear about it.

 **Acknowledgements**
- I have had a lot of help putting together these materials.
+ This course was originally designed by Nic Weber and updated by Bree Norlander and now, me.
+Nic writes: I have had a lot of help putting together these materials.
 Where possible I have documented these individuals and resources throughout.
 Some explicit thanks is necessary - Eva Brown, Andrea Thomer, Peter Organisciak, Katrina Fenlon, and Alex Garnett have contributed ideas for exercises, readings, and reviewed portions of each chapter.

  <h1><a id="Introduction">Introduction to Data Curation II</a></h1>
 **Original Author: Nic Weber**
-**Editing & Updates: Bree Norlander**
+**Editing & Updates: Bree Norlander, Sebastian Karcher**
 This introduction provides an overview of the conceptual content that we will engage in for DC II.
 The goal is to refresh your memory about concepts that were covered in DC I and how we will use these ideas throughout DC II.

 ## Types of Knowledge